DeShawn Wynn

-DeShawn Wynn (born October 9, 1983) is an American professional football player who was a running back in the National Football League (NFL) for four seasons.
-He played college football for the University of Florida, and was a member of their 2006 National Championship team.
-He was drafted by the Green Bay Packers in the seventh round of the 2007 NFL Draft, and has also played for the New Orleans Saints and San Francisco 49ers of the NFL.
+DeShawn Wynn (born October 9, 1983) is an American former professional football player who was a running back in the National Football League (NFL) for four seasons.
+He played college football for the Florida Gators, and was a member of their 2006 National Championship team.
+He was selected by the Green Bay Packers in the seventh round of the 2007 NFL draft, and also played for the New Orleans Saints and San Francisco 49ers of the NFL.

-Early years
+Early life

 Wynn was born in Cincinnati, Ohio in 1983.
 He attended Reading High School in Reading, Ohio, where he played high school football for the Reading Blue Devils.
 As a senior in 2001, he was regarded as one of the nation's elite high school backs, with 2,283 yards on 246 carries with thirty touchdowns.
 Wynn rushed for 2,000 or more yards three of four years, and also played linebacker and safety.
 He was recognized as a Parade magazine high school All-American in 2002.